alfredodeza/pytest.vim/README.rst

     Running tests for class TestMyClass

-If you would like to see the complete py.test output you can add an optional "verbose" flag to any of the commands for Pytest.
+If you would like to see the complete py.test output you can add an optional `verbose` flag to any of the commands for Pytest.
 For the previous command, it would look like::